-- Who are the impacted stakeholders? - What are their issues and concerns? - When making the list, include a column to track their issues, whether they have resources that might be impacted, or they just want information updates. - This list should be kept up to date as more stakeholders are contacted. - Coordinate as needed with the Public Information Officer (PIO) Unit to provide timely information to community stakeholders and the public.
+- Who are the impacted involved or interested parties? - What are their issues and concerns? - When making the list, include a column to track their issues, whether they have resources that might be impacted, or they just want information updates. - This list should be kept up to date as more involved or interested parties are contacted. - Coordinate as needed with the Public Information Officer (PIO) Unit to provide timely information to community members and the public.

-Stakeholder groups to consider based on emergency type:
+Involved or interested parties to consider based on emergency type:

 1. Elected Officials 2.
 Local Tribes

 0 Governor's Office

 0 U.S. Congressional Delegation INSERT LINK OR SUPPORTING NOTE HERE

 0 State Legislators

 0 County Government officials

 0 City Mayors

 3. Agencies 4.
-Other Stakeholders
+Involved or interested parties

 0 Relevant Health Authorities 0 Local/Nearby Businesses

 0 Federal Emergency Management Agencies 0 Local/Nearby residents

 0 Pipeline and Hazardous Materials Safety 0 Landowners

 Administration 0

 0 U.S. Army Corps of Engineers

 0 U.S. Environmental Protection Agency

 0 U.S. Fish & Wildlife Service

 0 Washington Department of Ecology

 0 Washington Department of Fish & Wildlife

 0 Washington Department of Natural

 Resources

 0 Washington Department of Health

 0 Washington Governor's Office

 0 Washington Utilities and Transportation

 Commission

 0 Washington State Patrol

 0 Other relevant government bodies